A Day in the Life - Manager Trainee

 The delivery truck is back in the yard.
 The Store Manager asks you to put the next load on the truck.
 You load the truck with the forklift, checking the load list to make sure everything the customer ordered is on the truck.
 Once the truck is loaded, you give the Store Manager the load list, and he rings out the order.

-While taking your lunch break, you decide to review a section of your Home Study Program.
+You decide to review a section of your Self Study Program.
 The nine-part program has helped increase your knowledge and made you a better salesperson.
-You will be taking your final exam soon and will get your first pay raise upon successful completion of the exam.
-The pay raise is nice, but you want to complete the program so you can be promoted to Co-Manager.
+You will be taking your final exam soon and will earn a larger bonus upon successful completion of the exam.
+The larger bonus is nice, but you want to complete the program so you can be promoted to Co-Manager.
 You are well on your way to running your very own store.

 You work up an estimate for a set of drawings you were given this morning.
 You review the estimate with your Store Manager, who suggests a couple of improvements.
 You update the changes, and perfect the estimate.
 You are proud of the extra mile that 84 Associates go to make sure our customers are well taken care of.

 Between customers, you take a minute to call the customer who gave you the drawings this morning.
 The customer is pleasantly surprised that you have the estimate completed so quickly.
 You ask the customer when it would be convenient for them to come down and review their estimate.
 The customer says that they will be in first thing in the morning.
 You confirm a 7:30 AM meeting, and write it on your Trade Relations calendar.